-Are you looking for the best colored pencils for artists of all levels?
-Whether you are a beginner or an experienced artist, we have the perfect colored pencil set for you!
+Are you looking for the best colored pencils for illustration?
+Whether you are a beginner or an experienced artist, we have the best cheap colored pencils set for you!
 In this blog post, we will discuss our top 10 favorite sets of colored pencils and why we love them.

 We will also provide a buyer’s guide to help you choose the right set of colored pencils for your needs.
-So whether you are just starting out or are looking for an upgrade, read on for the best colored pencil sets available today!
+So whether you are just starting out or are looking for an upgrade, read on for the best colored pencil sets and the best colored pencils for beginners available today!

 - 1 Colored Pencil